naimanodi/REBEL-Attention_Analysis_Visualization-BertViz/Attention_Ratio_Result/Readme.md

-This file contains the results and visualization of the assigned attention ratio to the entites and relations.
+This folder contains the results and visualization of the assigned attention ratio to the entites and relations.